Marika Hackman

 Marika Louise Hackman (born 17 February 1992) is an English vocalist, multi-instrumentalist and songwriter.
-She is considered to fall within the alternative and English-folk genres, and is noted for her dark, melancholic lyrics.

-Hackman has released a mini-album, That Iron Taste (2013), and four full-length albums: We Slept at Last (2015); I'm Not Your Man (2017); Any Human Friend (2019) and Covers (2020).
+Hackman has released a mini-album, That Iron Taste (2013), and five full-length albums: We Slept at Last (2015); I'm Not Your Man (2017); Any Human Friend (2019); Covers (2020), and Big Sigh (2024).
 She has also released four EPs: Free Covers (2012), Sugar Blind (2013), Deaf Heat (2014), and Wonderland (2016).

+In 2023, Hackman released a new song called "No Caffeine".
+The track is taken from the album Big Sigh, released on 12 January 2024, which was her first studio album in five years.
+She described the album as the "hardest record she's ever made".

 Early life

-Hackman was born in Hampshire, England and raised in Selborne and Devon.
+Hackman was born in Hampshire, England, and raised in Selborne and Devon.
 Her mother and Finnish father met during their work as animators.
 Hackman watched little television as a child.
 She and her older brother, Ben, a dance music producer who releases material under the name "Hackman", were instead encouraged to find other creative outlets.
 Hackman is a self-taught guitarist and began learning when she was 12.
 She had lessons in piano from the age of 4, and lessons in the bass guitar and drums from the age of 10.

-She received a scholarship to attend Bedales School as a day pupil from ages 11 to 17, where she met and befriended supermodel Cara Delevingne.
-Together, they formed a short-lived cover band called "The Clementines", with Hackman playing drums and Delevingne playing guitar and singing.
-Hackman performed at Mulberry's Park Lane launch dinner, celebrating the release of Delevingne's collection in February 2014.
+Due to her musical talents, she won a scholarship to attend the local Bedales School as a day pupil from ages 11 to 17.
+At the age of 17, Hackman contracted sepsis after her appendix burst on a family trip to Finland.
+The near-fatal experience triggered her first panic attack and chronic anxiety.
+The experience has been credited with the gory, bodily thematic traits found within her music.
+Describing it as a "brush with death" and a catalyst for her musical journey, the experience also contributed to her anxiety and influenced her later work, particularly her album "Big Sigh".
+“After that, I had my first ever panic attack and I thought I was dying again, because all your senses shut down and you feel so isolated in that moment.
+Chronic anxiety is now half my life, basically, and I think when you’ve experienced such a palpable shift from one point to another, there very much is a before and after.
+It’s something that I really struggle with and that I find deeply sad: what if I’d never had that panic attack?
+What if my appendix hadn’t burst?
+Would I even have anxiety?"

 At 18, she moved to Brighton, England, where she studied art foundation for a year and planned on earning a degree in fine arts.
 Instead, she later chose to pursue music full-time.